Your wellbeing and COVID-19

 - If you are well enough, continue to work from home and attend classes online.
 Please contact your tutor if you need additional support

-- Contact the Student Centre if you need financial or wellbeing support
+- Contact the Student Hub if you need financial or wellbeing support

 - Exercise in your flat and take part in online gym sessions.

-- Book and go and take a COVID test at a local NHS test centre or the University testing centre - but take precautions to avoid contact with others while you do so.
+- If you develop symptoms book and go and take a COVID test - but take precautions to avoid contact with others while you do so.

 Please do not: